firstname.lastname@example.org • Heller-Brown Building • 204 • 781-736-3828

 - Tompkins, C.P., Wallack, S.S., Bhalotra, S., Chilingerian, J.A., Glavin, M.P.V., Ritter, G., Hodgkin, D..
 "Bringing Managed Care Incentives to Medicare's Fee-for-Service Sector."
 Health Care Financing Review 17.
 4 (1996): 43-63.

-Dr. Jon A. Chilingerian is a tenured professor at Brandeis University and Adjunct Associate Professor of Public Health and Community Medicine at Tufts School of Medicine.
+Dr. Jon A. Chilingerian is a tenured professor at Brandeis University and Adjunct Professor of Public Health and Community Medicine at Tufts School of Medicine.
 He received his Ph.D. in Management from MIT’s Sloan School of Management.
 He was recruited to come to Brandeis by Dr. Stuart Altman in 1987.
 In 2016 he was ranked in the top 20 professors of healthcare management in the world.

 In 2011-2012, he was a visiting professor of organizational behavior and health care management at INSEAD in Fontainebleau, France.
 He teaches graduate courses and executive education sessions in Organizational Theory and Behavior, Management of Health Care Organizations, and Health Services Research.
 He began working with DEA as a Doctoral Student at Massachusetts Institute of Technology (MIT).
 Today he is an international expert on health applications of DEA.

-He is Principle Investigator and Director the AHRQ Doctoral Program in Health Services Research.
+He is Principal Investigator and Director the AHRQ Doctoral Program in Health Services Research.
 He is founding director of the MD-MBA Program in Health Management with Tufts Medical School (1995-present), which today is the largest MD-MBA program in the United States with over 200 graduates.
 Since 1999, the program has graduated an average of 15 MD-MBA students each year.